sympy/sympy.github.com/README.md

 - Any page with content should be added to `templates` so that it can be translated.

 - Any images should be added to `media`.
-Any styling changes should be added to

 - Any styling changes should be made in the [sympy-web-static](https://github.com/sympy/sympy-web-static)